Learn to identify your customer decision buying journey

 Understanding the decision stages B2B customers go through as they decide to buy from you and developing the content they are looking for at each stage is an essential B2B Marketing better practice.
 Creating and sharing the information your customers want at each stage of their decision process will dramatically improve the findability, relevance, and ultimately the value of your content and increase the visitors, prospects, active prospects, and qualified prospects you generate.

-Marketing Sherpa’s #1 lead generation best practice is: “IT’S ALWAYS ABOUT THEM (NOT YOU)“.
+Marketing Sherpa’s #1 lead generation best practice is: “It’s not always about them (not you)“.
 Understanding “What your customer wants to know” is how we apply that discipline.
 But in order to understand what your customer wants to know, first you need to know more about your customer.

 Here is a quick guide on how to map content for each stage.
 First, model your pipeline by understanding the different stages a customer goes through when deciding to do business with you.
 They key is to keep it simple while identifying meaningful differences in “what you customer wants to know”.
 Here is the model we use as a strawman for our clients.